TritonDataCenter/sdc-cloudapi/docs/index.md

 ## UpdateMachineMetadata (POST /:login/machines/:id/metadata)

-Allows you to update the metadata for a given machine.
+Allows you to update the metadata for a given instance.
 Note that updating the metadata via CloudAPI will result in the metadata being updated in the running instance.